 Our washing machine is a top loading HE that has the little “cup” that you put the detergent in.
 I tear the strips into smaller pieces, put it in the cup, and start the washer.
 They dissolve every time.

 When you purchase, you sign up for a monthly subscription, but there’s no contract, and you can change the size that you order anytime.
 So, if you start out thinking, I’m only going to need 32, and you quickly realize that 32 isn’t going to cut it, you can up what you get each month.
 You also have the option to change how often the strips are delivered.
-I recently changed our subscription to the 384 pack, once a year.
+I ended up changing our subscription to the 384 pack, once a year.
 If I need more, I know I can get them, but this way, I’m helping to reduce packaging and the energy needed to deliver them as well.